CMA Data Format for Bank Loan in Excel (Download & Guide)

 Step 3: Performing Working Capital Analysis

-Calculate your current assets, current liabilities, and working capital (Current Assets - Current Liabilities).
+So, Calculate your current assets, current liabilities.
+Also, working capital (Current Assets - Current Liabilities).
 This section highlights your company's liquidity.

 Step 4: Calculating Key Financial Ratios